ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 ADLINK OpenSplice
 ^^^^^^^^^^^^^^^^^

-ROS 2 supports OpenSplice 6.9.
+Active ROS 2 distros support OpenSplice 6.9.

 To install OpenSplice, download the latest supported release from https://github.com/ADLINK-IST/opensplice/releases and unpack it.